sbcrumb/Guardian/README.md

 ### Device Cleanup

 - **Automatic Cleanup**: Removes devices that haven't streamed for a specified period, keeping your device list clean and relevant
 - **Inactivity Threshold**: Number of days without streaming activity before a device is automatically removed.
-Device will lose all settings and data (default: 30 days)
+Device will lose all settings and data (default: `30`)

 ### Database Management

 - **Export/Import**: Create JSON backups of all Guardian data (settings, devices, preferences) for migration or disaster recovery.
-The export contains sensitive information, so handle it securely.
+The export contains sensitive information like your Plex token, so handle it securely.

-- **Administrative Tools**: Dangerous operations that permanently modify your database - reset entire database, clear stream counts, or delete all device records
+### Administrative Tools

+- **Reset Stream Counts**: Clears the session count statistics for all devices while preserving device records and settings.
+This only affects the tracking numbers displayed in the interface
+- **Delete All Devices**: Permanently removes all device records from the database.
+This will delete all device-specific settings, approval status, and session history.
+Users will need to be re-approved when they next attempt to stream
+- **Reset Entire Database**: Completely wipes all Guardian data including settings, devices, user preferences, and sessions.
+This returns Guardian to its initial state as if freshly installed.
+Default settings will be restored and all configuration must be redone

 ---